 A number of policies guide the work of residents and fellows in the ACGME-accredited programs offered at Penn State Health and Penn State College of Medicine.

 Jump to topic

 Circumstance may arise in which a department/division/institute would wish to ask a resident/fellow to perform clinical duties that are outside their normal duties.
 In such a situation, it would be fair and appropriate to provide remuneration for this work.
 The purpose of this policy is to describe the principles to be used by a program director to develop a policy for their program and determine if compensation is allowable.

 - Each program that wishes to provide compensation for additional work under this policy must develop their own policy consistent with this policy, institutional policy, ACGME/RRC requirements, and relevant state/federal law, which provide details of the process for allocating these duties and the remuneration.
 This policy should be distributed to the residents and fellows of the program and be available for their review.

-- The Graduate Medical Education Committee, via the Graduate Medical Education Office, must be informed of all instances in which this policy is implemented.
-This notification must include a justification for the additional work, a description of the duties and compensation, and the plan for solving the service-need issue.
+- All requests for Additional Work must be provided to the Office of Graduate Medical Education.
+The request must include a justification for the additional work, a description of the duties and compensation, and the plan for solving the service-need issue.